tc39/proposal-dynamic-import/README.md

 # import()

-This is a work-in-progress repository for a proposal for adding a "function-like" `import()` module loading syntactic form to JavaScript.
-It has not yet been formally proposed to the committee, but has been discussed with the module-loading community in [whatwg/loader#149](https://github.com/whatwg/loader/issues/149).
+This repository contains a proposal for adding a "function-like" `import()` module loading syntactic form to JavaScript.
+It is currently in stage 2 of [the TC39 process](https://tc39.github.io/process-document/).
+Previously it was discussed with the module-loading community in [whatwg/loader#149](https://github.com/whatwg/loader/issues/149).

 You can view the in-progress [spec draft](https://domenic.github.io/proposal-import-function/) and take part in the discussions on the [issue tracker](https://github.com/domenic/proposal-import-function/issues).

 ## Motivation and use cases